Securing real estate development loans in Thailand: steps, notification thresholds, and IBC impact

 How do real estate development loans differ from other types of loans?

 Real estate development loans differ from traditional loans in several ways.
-The funds from these loans are disbursed in stages or “draws,” linked to the completion of specific milestones in the development process.
-This staged disbursement ensures that the loan is used exclusively for the development project.
-These loans also have shorter terms (typically 12 to 36 months), and repayment is generally expected after the completion and sale of the project.
+Lenders disburse funds in stages or “draws,” linked to the completion of specific milestones in the development process.
+This staged disbursement ensures developers use the loan exclusively for the project.
+These loans also have shorter terms, typically 12 to 36 months, and lenders generally expect repayment after the completion and sale of the project.

 In Thailand, the structure of real estate development loans adds certain legal complexities.
 Developers must comply with the Building Control Act B.E.
 2522 for permits and construction standards, as well as zoning regulations under the Town and Country Planning Act B.E.
 2518.
-Failure to meet these requirements could lead to project delays, fines, or permit cancellations, putting the loan at risk.
+Failure to meet these requirements can cause project delays, fines, or permit cancellations, putting the loan at risk.

 What are the steps to secure a real estate development loan?

-Before applying for the loan, it is essential to conduct a thorough legal review of the property.
-This review includes verifying the land title to ensure there are no encumbrances, checking for zoning restrictions, and ensuring that all required permits have been obtained.
+Before applying for the loan, conducting a thorough legal review of the property is essential.
+This review includes verifying the land title to ensure it carries no encumbrances, checking for zoning restrictions, and confirming that the developer has obtained all required permits.
 In Thailand, the Land Code Act mandates that land titles be free from any legal claims, such as mortgages or disputes, before loan approval.

 Once all documentation is prepared and the legal review is complete, the developer submits a formal loan application to the lender.
 The lender will conduct their due diligence, which involves assessing the developer’s financial standing, the legal status of the land, and the feasibility of the project.
 For foreign developers, this process is stricter due to the ownership restrictions under the Foreign Business Act.

 If the lender is satisfied with the due diligence results, they will approve the loan.
-The disbursement typically occurs in stages, as specified in the loan agreement, with each stage tied to a specific milestone in the project.
-The Civil and Commercial Code governs the terms of the loan, including interest rates and repayment schedules.
+Disbursement typically occurs in stages, as the loan agreement specifies, with each stage tied to a specific milestone in the project.
+The Civil and Commercial Code governs the loan terms, including interest rates and repayment schedules.

 What happens if the loan amount is significant?

-In Thailand, if a real estate development loan exceeds certain financial thresholds, it must be reported to relevant authorities.
-For loans over THB 100 million, for instance, lenders are required to notify the Bank of Thailand.
-This notification is necessary to ensure that the financial institution meets capital adequacy requirements and that the loan does not pose a systemic risk to the banking sector.
+In Thailand, real estate development loans that exceed certain financial thresholds must be reported to relevant authorities.
+For loans over THB 100 million, lenders must notify the Bank of Thailand.
+This notification ensures that the financial institution meets capital adequacy requirements and that the loan does not pose a systemic risk to the banking sector.

-For foreign developers, loans of significant amounts may also need to be reported to the Ministry of Commerce under the Foreign Business Act.
-These regulations are designed to monitor large-scale investments and ensure compliance with national financial stability measures.
+Foreign developers must also report loans of significant amounts to the Ministry of Commerce under the Foreign Business Act.
+These regulations monitor large-scale investments and ensure compliance with national financial stability measures.

-In cases where the loan amount exceeds the specified threshold but is not properly reported, both the lender and borrower could face legal penalties.
-Failure to notify the authorities could result in fines or even the cancellation of the loan agreement, depending on the severity of the oversight.
+When a loan exceeds the specified threshold without proper reporting, both the lender and borrower may face legal penalties.
+Failure to notify the authorities can result in fines or even the cancellation of the loan agreement, depending on the severity of the oversight.

 What are the legal considerations when securing a real estate development loan?

 The Land Code Act mandates that land titles must be clear of any encumbrances, such as mortgages or liens.
-Failing to verify the title properly can lead to significant legal disputes and delays in project development.
-Before applying for a loan, developers must conduct a thorough title search to ensure there are no unresolved claims on the property.
+Failing to verify the title properly can lead to significant legal disputes and project delays.
+Before applying for a loan, developers must conduct a thorough title search to confirm the property carries no unresolved claims.

 Most lenders require collateral in the form of the property being developed to secure a real estate development loan.
 Under the Mortgage Act B.E.
 2479, the mortgage agreement must be registered with the Land Department to be legally binding.
 Failure to do so could void the agreement, leaving the lender with no legal recourse if the borrower defaults on the loan.

-Before the loan can be disbursed, the developer must ensure that all required permits have been obtained.
-The Building Control Act and Town and Country Planning Act regulate construction permits and dictate where developments can be built.
+Before disbursing the loan, the developer must ensure they have obtained all required permits.
+The Building Control Act and Town and Country Planning Act regulate construction permits and dictate where developments can take place.
 Non-compliance with these regulations can result in fines, project shutdowns, or even criminal charges against the developer.

 What is the impact of an International Business Center (IBC) structure on loan interest rates?